 The gig economy is here to stay.
 McKinsey’s Kelsey Robinson’s advice: Look for ways to incorporate the flexibility of independent work into your culture.

-Want to be a better manager this year?
-Career coach Julie Vessel shares simple ways to be a more effective manager in 2017, starting with saying thank you.
+Want to be happier as a manager?
+Career coach Julie Vessel shares simple ways to be a more effective manager, starting with saying thank you.

 Work is something you do rather than a place where you are.
 Mohammed Chahdi’s advice: Build a policy and instill remote work in your culture rather than thinking of it as a perk or reward for certain employees.

-How will globalization, the Internet of Things and manufacturing changes drive innovation in 2017?
+How will globalization, the Internet of Things and manufacturing changes drive innovation in the future of marketing?
 Antenna consultant Jennifer Kemp shares the ideas she brought back from the Digital Experience Summit.

 Do you have an “employee mindset” or are you driving your own career and financial stability?
 We asked the author of “The Gig Economy” how individual workers and organizations should rethink the way they look at jobs, management and the arc of a career.